Get a quote

 Hybrid and remote working models are now commonplace, so offices should be expected to incorporate video conferencing facilities, flexible workstations, and cloud-based collaboration tools as a minimum if they expect to remain competitive in an evolving digital landscape.

-1. Space Allocation Benchmarks
+1. Space allocation benchmarks

 The Health and Safety Executive (HSE) specifies that the total volume of an empty room, divided by the number of people normally working in it, should be at least 11 cubic metres per person.
 However, this figure is a minimum and may be insufficient if much of the room is occupied by furniture or equipment.
 Additionally, any part of a room that is more than 3 metres high should be counted as 3 metres high for this calculation.